Volk (album)

 Volk is the seventh studio album by Slovenian industrial group Laibach, released in 2006.
 The word "volk" means "people" or "nation" in German and "wolf" in Slovene.
-The album is a collection of thirteen songs inspired by national or pan-national anthems, plus the anthem of the NSK State, a virtual state to which Laibach belong.
+The album is a collection of thirteen songs inspired by national or pan-national anthems, plus the anthem of the Neue Slowenische Kunst (NSK) State, a fictional state invented by the band.
 The album is a collaboration with another Slovenian band, Silence.

-The anthem of the NSK is essentially the same arrangement as "The Great Seal", a song on their 1987 album Opus Dei.
+The anthem of the NSK state is essentially the same arrangement as "The Great Seal", a song on their 1987 album Opus Dei.
 Like "The Great Seal", the words are based on Winston Churchill's "We shall fight on the beaches" speech.